molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In addition to the built-in rules, ESlint is fully extensible via plugins.
 A lot of libraries and ecosystems have created ESlint plugins that check for the respective best practices.
 For example, there are [rules for writing React.js code](https://github.com/yannickcr/eslint-plugin-react) and [rules that check React/JSX code for accessibility issues](https://github.com/evcohen/eslint-plugin-jsx-a11y).

-Since more and more markup and style logic on the web is expressed in JavaScript, it’s crucial to check the JavaScript code for well-established best practices from these domains as well.
+Since more and more markup and style logic on the web is expressed in JavaScript, it is crucial to check the JavaScript code for well-established best practices from these domains as well.

 Before ESlint existed, JavaScript best practices were described in books, blog posts, talks and project style guides.
 But not all of them could be checked and enforced automatically.
 ESlint became a tool for documenting best practices as well as checking them.

 ESlint continues to shape the way people write JavaScript.
 Large projects and corporations are sharing their ESlint configurations.
 For example, the [AirBnB style guide](https://github.com/airbnb/javascript) and the [JavaScript “Standard” Style](https://standardjs.com/) are popular style guides based on ESlint.

 ESlint is a safe and easy way to explore different programming paradigms possible in JavaScript.
-With ESlint, it’s possible to impose strict rules on your JavaScript usage.
+With ESlint, it is possible to impose strict rules on your JavaScript usage.
 For example, [ESLint rules for functional programming](https://github.com/jfmengels/eslint-plugin-fp) disallow all JavaScript features that contradict the concepts of pure functional programming.

 Especially for beginners, the ESlint ecosystem may be confusing.
 Hundreds of rules with configuration options, hundreds of plugins and conflicting guidelines.
 There are few things people quarrel about more than the “right" programming style.